theotchlx/MetaCortex-cadavre-exquis/technical_doc.md

 The following steps will allow you to set up the OpenStack API as seen in [the official documentation](https://help.ovhcloud.com/csm/en-public-cloud-compute-prepare-openstack-api-environment?id=kb_article_view&sysparm_article=KB0050988).

+OPTIONAL : HOW TO INSTALL THE OPENSTACK CLI (which, after auth with OVH, allows u to manually contorl resources)
 1. Install pip and venv: `sudo apt install python3-pip python3-venv -y`
 2. Create a virtual environment in a `env` directory (creates the directory if it doesn't exist) `python3 -m venv env`
 3. Activate the virtual environment: `source env/bin/activate`